 Readers of Databricks Delta tables use snapshot isolation, which means that they are not interrupted when

 OPTIMIZE removes unnecessary files from the transaction log.

 OPTIMIZE makes no data related changes to the table, so a read before and after an

-OPTIMIZE have the same results.
+OPTIMIZE has the same results.
+Performing

 OPTIMIZE on a table that is a streaming source does not affect any current or future streams that treat this table as a source.

 ZOrdering is a technique to colocate related information in the same set of files.
 This co-locality is automatically used by Databricks Delta data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
 To ZOrder data, you specify the columns to order on in the